What exactly will I do as a Short Term Missionary (STM)?

-You may be a companion to a child or adult with a disability for the entire retreat.
-If so, it will be your job to be a friend, giving the gift of your time and love.
-STMs eat meals with their assigned family and join with them in most program activities.
-Together, you will also enjoy a wide variety of Family Retreat activities – from swimming, boating, and water-skiing, to horseback riding, hiking, zip lines and climbing walls.
-After some STM free time in the afternoon, you will rejoin your family for the evening meal and activities.
+Most STMs serve as a companion to a child or adult with a disability.
+In this role, you job is to be their friend for the week, giving the gift of your time and love.
+You’ll join your assigned family for meals and a wide variety of program activities such as swimming, boating, hiking, horseback riding, and climbing walls.
+Following afternoon free time, you will rejoin your family for evening activities.

-Family Retreat STMs must be at least 17 years old.
-They are committed Christians with a desire to serve families affected by disability.
-They are flexible team players who are able to offer friendship, support, and general assistance to help families get the most out of their week.
-STMs must be able to serve the entire length of the retreat and attend training prior to the retreat.
-(If you are under 17, check with your Retreat Director for other service opportunities.)
+You must be at least 17 years old and a committed Christian with a desire to serve families affected by disability.
+You’ll function as a flexible team player who offers friendship, support, and general assistance to help families get the most out of their week.
+You must be able to serve the entire length of the Retreat and attend the prior training.
+(If you are under 17, please, check with your Retreat Director for other service opportunities.)

-Onsite training occurs before the families are due to arrive.
-This builds a team atmosphere and helps STMs understand their specific roles.
-Ongoing support from experienced leaders is available throughout the retreat.
+Yes, onsite training occurs before families are due to arrive – no prior experience is required!
+This time of training builds a team atmosphere and helps STMs understand their specific roles.
+Ongoing support from experienced leaders is also available throughout the Retreat.

-The cost to be a STM varies from retreat to retreat.
-Our current schedule provides retreat costs and contact information.
-The cost includes lodging and meals from the time STMs must be at the retreat site until the time STMs must leave.
+The cost to be an STM varies from Retreat to Retreat.
+Our current schedule provides Retreat costs and contact information.
+The listed cost includes lodging and meals from the time STMs must be at the Retreat site until they leave.
 STMs are responsible for their own transportation costs.

 Is financial support available?

 Although some STMs pay their way personally, many choose to raise financial support.
 STMs often find that their local church, family members, or friends are willing to support their service at Family Retreat.
 If you choose to raise support, Joni and Friends will provide you with tools to help!